 JOINT BASE SAN ANTONIO-RANDOLPH, Texas (AFNS) --

-website.
+.
 Individuals who do not have a myPers account can request one by following the instructions on the Air Force Retirees Services website